Daniel-KM/Omeka-S-module-CopIdRef/README.md

 A default mapping between Unimarc and Omeka ontologies is present in the `data/mappings` folder.
 You can modify it or complete it if needed.
 Only the authors and collectivities are predefined, in addition to a generic mapping.

+To update items, use the sync tool available in the module config.

 TODO